brunomaga/brunomaga.github.io/index.md

         <td> <b>PhD candidate at École polytechnique fédérale de Lausanne ‐ EPFL, Switzerland</b> </td>
       </tr>
       <tr> <td/> <td>
-I researched, conceptualized, implementated and published my work on new methods for asynchronous variable-step simulation of detailed spiking neural networks on large networks of highly-heterogeneous compute nodes.
-My main contribution was the first ever fully-asynchronous execution model (with async. computation, communication and IO), demonstrated on our use case and yielding a much faster execution and a more precise solution;
+I researched, conceptualized, implementated and published new methods for the asynchronous variable-step simulation of detailed spiking neural networks on large networks of highly-heterogeneous compute nodes.
+My main contribution was the first ever fully-asynchronous execution model (with async. computation, communication and IO), demonstrated on our use case and yielding a much faster execution and a higher numerical accuracy and stability;
       </td> </tr>
       <tr> <td/> <td>
 Most of the work was implemented and validated on the  <a href="https://neuron.yale.edu/neuron/">NEURON</a> and <a href="https://github.com/BlueBrain/CoreNeuron">CoreNeuron</a> open source simulators.
 I programmed in C and C++ on top of an asynchronous runtime system with global memory addressing (HPX) and implemented all the simulation logic (fixed and variable timestep interpolation) and the underlying HPC algorithms such as distributed task scheduling, multicore parallelism, concurrency, threading, dynamic load-balancing, vectorization and cache optimizations on four distinct Intel and AMD cluster architectures;